yjg30737/pyside-db-chart-mapping-example/README.md

 After much research i convince this is gotta be glitch.

 Don't want to report this to Qt however.
-Someone do it for me.
+Someone please do it for me.

 I just want to figure it out on my own.